 In Ohio, It is possible to obtain a salvage title through the County Clerk of Courts.
 You will need to bring along the original title with personal identification to apply for the title.

-Once you have a salvage title, you may want to repair the vehicle to get it on the road again.
+Once you have a salvage title, you may want to repair the vehicle to get it on the road again if you don’t plan to sell it in public auto auction Ohio.
 Until you rebuild the vehicle and get a new title, you will not be able to drive it on the highway.

 Making the Repairs and Getting the Inspection